 Related work

-Applicative, monads and arrows.
-There are syntactic extensions for a number of abstract computation types.
-Haskell provides monad comprehensions [19] and do notation for working with monads; McBride [2] proposes a notation for applicative functors.
-However, these notations are all quite different – in this paper, we have described a single syntax that can capture a wider range of computations.
-Our syntax is not sufficient to encode arrow notation [21].
+Abstract computations.
+Syntactic sugar exist for a number of abstract computations.
+Haskell monad comprehensions [19] and do notation are used for working with monads; McBride [2] proposes a notation for applicative functors.
+These are all quite different – in this paper, we have described a single syntax that captures a wider range of computations.
+However, our syntax is not flexible enough to encode arrows [21].

 Delimited continuations.
 Filinski demonstrated [26] that monadic computations can be encoded using continuations.
 An intriguing question is whether this work could lead to a simpler notation for monads and more complex structures discussed in this paper.
 This alternative could be attractive for languages that support delimited continuations like Scala [9].
 The reset operation of delimited continuations seems related to the run function of computation expressions, which can be also used to restrict the scope of behavior.
 This aspect is used by the imperative computation expression [12].